Yes. It does.

 That’s exactly how your subscribers feel when they download your lead magnet.
 If you want your subscribers to buy your product, you need to obsess over quality.

 They take the utmost care with their design.
 It shows how much they care about their customers.

 You can’t rely on Fiverr for that kind of quality — they just can’t do that.

 #3: Your Lead Magnet Isn’t Valuable

-Let me ask you a question: What value are you offering to your customers?
+Let me ask you a question: What value are you offering to your ideal customer?

-Your lead magnet must fall into one of these categories:
+Your lead capture form must fall into one of these categories:

 - It should offer immediate value.

 Immediate value means something that gives a quick-win to your customers, like: